These are the scones my sweetie makes for us on weekends.

 In a medium bowl, stir the flour, sugar, baking powder, baking soda and salt together with a fork.
 Add the cold butter pieces and using your fingertips (first choice) a pastry blender, or two knives work the butter into the dry ingredients until the mixture resembles coarse cornmeal.
 It’s okay if some largish pieces of butter remain—they’ll add to the sconces’ flakiness.

-Pour in 1 cup buttermilk, toss in the zest, and mix with the fork only until the ingredients are just moistened.
+Pour in 1 cup buttermilk, toss in the zest and dried fruit, and mix with the fork only until the ingredients are just moistened.
 You’ll have a soft dough with a rough look.
 (If the dough looks dry, add another tablespoon of buttermilk) Gather the dough into a ball, pressing it gently so that it holds together, turn it out onto a lightly floured surface, and knead it very briefly-a dozen turns should do it.
 Cut the dough in half.

 To Make Triangular Scones